How Much Can You Negotiate on a House? (6 Key Seller Tactics)

 Quick closings have historically been a good thing for both the buyer and seller, Nelson notes, but lately he’s been seeing the opposite.
 In today’s tight market, sellers often don’t have anywhere to go when their house sells because inventory is so low.

-“We’ve been negotiating on not just longer escrow periods, but also delayed vacancies, where we close on the property and then the seller rents back from the buyer for a month or two until we can find suitable housing for them,” says Nelson.
+“We’ve been negotiating on not just longer escrow periods, but also delayed vacancies, where we close on the property and then the seller rents back from the buyer for a month or two until we can find suitable housing for them,” Nelson says.

 Seller’s strategy